 There are many reasons to incorporate plants into your home decor.
 However, for many of us, keeping them alive can be a small but legitimate challenge—especially when space and natural sunlight may be limited.

 You may not think that you have a green thumb, but, if you pick the right kind of plant, you will.
 The key is to find one that is low-maintenance and fits your lifestyle.
 Here is a list of the perfect plants for apartment dwellers like yourself.

 I love this plant!
-Not only goes it look cool, it really modernizes your space.
+Not only does it look cool, it really modernizes your space.
 Snake plants do not need a lot of attention.
 Water, and allow the soil to dry in between watering.
-Make sure to Place your snake plants in indirect light.
+Make sure to place your snake plants in indirect light.

 Fact: It is found in many consumer products including beverages, skin lotion, or ointments for minor burns and sunburns.

 A set of three aloe vera plants looks so fun and you can cover a lot of space with them spread out.
-Make sure to place your aloe vera plant in direct light and allow the soil of the aloe vera plant go completely dry before being watered.
+Make sure to place your aloe vera plant indirect light and allow the soil of the aloe vera plant to go completely dry before being watered.
 When the aloe plant is watered, the soil should be thoroughly saturated.
-Do not over water this plant.
+Do not over-water this plant.
 That is the number one mistake people make when caring for it.

 If you're caring for an indoor bamboo plant that grows in pebbles, chances are it's a lucky bamboo.
 Lucky bamboo comes as straight or twisted green stalks and is usually about 6 to 12 inches high.
 It requires little maintenance, so it's ideal for people who want a no-fuss plant that provides natural beauty.
 The bamboo can be placed anywhere in the home and does not need in-direct sunlight.